With 20 cities left competing for Amazon, cities are angling to offer more than ever for 50,000 jobs. Here’s your ultimate reference for every city.

 The longtime favorites

 Pros: Atlanta’s Hartsfield-Jackson Atlanta International airport, the busiest in the country, could give Amazon executives easy access in and out of the city.
 The city also has a competitive, tech-focused education system, including Georgia Tech, Georgia State, and Emory.
-The ATL’s recent success drawing other companies may bode well: This month, it was chosen over Seattle and Raleigh as Peugot’s parent company’s HQ, and it harpooned a Facebook data center in Newton County that could net $42 billion in investment by 2049.
+The ATL’s recent success drawing other companies may bode well: It was chosen over Seattle and Raleigh as Peugot’s parent company’s HQ, and it harpooned a Facebook data center in Newton County that could net $42 billion in investment by 2049.

 Cons: Amazon has said it wants the winning location to be a “cultural community fit,” too.
 But a controversial bill that would allow adoption agencies to ban gay and lesbian couples from adopting children, just passed the Georgia Senate 35-19.
 Georgia also has a RFRA law in the pipeline that could codify discrimination against LGBT individuals.
 The religious freedom legislation has been stalled, however, partly because of Amazon’s initial interest: many hope Atlanta’s position as a finalist will kill it for good, even as more aggressive bills pass.